diiegoburiti/next-level-week/README.md

 # Next Week Level
-## It's a project of [Rocketseat](https://rocketseat.com.br/) to practive code, challenges and networks.
+## It's a project of [Rocketseat](https://rocketseat.com.br/) to practice code, challenges and networks.